How to Maximize Efficiencies with your Fireplace

-Fact - Bricks are porous and do need to breathe.
+Fact: Bricks are porous and do need to breathe.
 That’s why it is important to use a product specifically designed for chimneys and exterior masonry.
-At Chimney Heroes we use a unique repellent that is vapor permeable so it will not trap water vapors in the brick.
+At Chimney Heroes, we use a unique repellent that is vapor permeable so it will not trap water vapors in the brick.
 Water repellents that trap the vapors in the brick actually cause spalling rather than preventing it.
-This is another reason why you should never paint the exterior of your chimney.
-Our repellent is proven to reduce water penetration by 99.9%!
-If you own a Van Patten home in Clifton Park with a beautiful brick or masonry chimney, this is the perfect application to avoid future costly repairs.
+As some of the best chimney water repellent out there, it is proven to reduce water penetration by 99.9%!
+If you own a Van Patten home in Clifton Park with a beautiful brick or masonry chimney, this is the perfect application to avoid future expensive repairs.

-Fact - Chimney caps act like rain hats.
-If you only wore a hat the rain it would keep your head dry, but the rest of your body would be soaked.
+Fact: Chimney caps act like rain hats.
+If you only wore a hat in the rain, it would keep your head dry, but the rest of your body would be soaked.
 It’s far better to wear rain gear head to toe if you must be in a storm.
 Your chimney however does not have a choice.
 It faces every storm, and the majority of them are unequipped for the fight!
-Did you know that nearly every chimney you encounter has signs of water damage.
-Brick chimneys absorb water like a sponge, often times leaks in attics and walls against a chimney are simply from the bricks absorbing the water from the rain, and then shedding the water below the roof line.
-The well defended chimney has a good screened stainless or copper chimney cap, a sealed top crown, vapor permeable waterproofing application, and proper flashing.
+Did you know that nearly every chimney you encounter has signs of water damage?
+Brick chimneys absorb water like a sponge.
+Oftentimes, leaks in attics and walls against a chimney are simply from the bricks absorbing the water from the rain, and then shedding the water below the roof line.
+The well-defended chimney has a good screened stainless or copper chimney cap, a sealed top crown, vapor permeable waterproofing application, and proper flashing.
 Is your chimney equipped?

-Fact - It is important to take care of your appliance and to have it vented safely and properly.
+Fact: It is important to take care of your appliance and to have it vented safely and properly.
 Even if the appliance is lined or no longer venting into the masonry bricks, the bricks are the outer support structure and serve as part of the liner system.
-It is important to take care of the structure around liner.
-Water can still leak in between the liner, and can deterioration from freeze thaw period and erosion over time.
+It is important to take care of the structure around the chimney liner.
+Water can still leak in between the liner and deteriorate from the freeze-thaw period and erosion over time.
 The liner is a critically important part, and no chimney should be used without one.
 The moisture alone from the elements of combustion venting through an unlined or damaged liner would wreak havoc on the inside of the masonry chimney walls causing efflorescence and general weakening of the bricks.

 If it looks good, waterproofing will keep it this way.
 Maybe you think it looks good but you have noticed some white areas or moss growth.
 The white is called efflorescence and is a sign of water issues.
 Moss also grows where water sits in the chimney and the plant has found a place to root itself.
 Even if you do not see white or moss, water only needs a hairline crack to creep into!
 Once water penetrates, the damage expands with time.

-Masonry repair and waterproofing should be done in the spring and summer.
+Chimney masonry repair and waterproofing should be done in the spring and summer.
 When temperatures drop below 40 degrees it becomes very difficult for the material to set properly.
-There is still time to take care of your masonry work before the damage spreads, contact Chimney Heroes today.
+For more information about the importance of waterproofing your chimney or any of our offerings — including chimney inspections — contact Chimney Heroes today.
+There is still time to take care of your bricks and mortar before the damage spreads!